clearlinux/clear-linux-documentation/source/clear-linux/get-started/compatibility-check.rst

 Check processor and EFI firmware compatibility with Clear Linux OS for Intel® Architecture
 ======================================================================

-Follow the instructions below to determine if your target system is capable of running |CL|\*.
+On a system that is currently running a Linux operating system, follow the instructions below to determine if your target system is capable of running |CL|\*.
+Otherwise, see the Note section below for other options.

 #.
-Download the _`clear-linux-check-config.sh` script.
+Download the _`clear-linux-check-config.sh`_ script.

    If a browser is not available, use: